Dyslexia makes reading and spelling difficult. But you may not realize that it can also make it hard for some kids to interact and socialize.

 There are a few reasons for that.
 First, trouble with language skills can get in the way of communication.
 (Dyslexia is an issue with language, not vision.)
 Problems with memory can also be a factor.

 And low self-esteem may make some kids with dyslexia avoid social situations or talking with other kids.

 Here are five common social challenges kids with dyslexia may face.

 Kids with dyslexia can’t always find the words they want to say — especially if they feel strongly about the topic or need to respond quickly.
 So they may not join the conversation.
 Or they might jump in and say the wrong thing because they needed more time to think.

-The dyslexia link: Dyslexia can make it hard to remember specific words or details.
+Dyslexia can make it hard to remember specific words or details.
 This can lead to confusion about what friends said — and to misunderstandings.
 It can also create awkward situations and conversations.